britram/taps-transports/draft-ietf-taps-transports.md

 As an extension to TCP, MPTCP provides mostly the same features.
-By establishing multiple sessions between available endpoints, it can additionally provide soft failover solutions should one of the paths become unusable.
+By establishing multiple sessions between available endpoints, it can additionally provide soft failover solutions in the case that one of the paths become unusable.

 The transport features provided by MPTCP in addition to TCP therefore are: